(to which I will also add Zen and the Art of Motorcycle Maintenance)

 On man and nature:

 Modern man does not experience himself as a part of nature but as an outside force destined to dominate and conquer it.
-(4 - The Problem of Production)
+(4 - The Problem of Production)which explains why the Market only values man-made things and does not price natural capital depletion.

 He also talked about the contradiction in Man's role as a producer and consumer.
 As a producer, Man is good when he maximizes profit, whereas Man as a consumer can and should care about things like social welfare and environmental degradation.
 The problem arises as they are the same person.